-- how PII will be stored: and - how PII access will be controlled and tracked.
+• how PII access will be controlled and tracked.
+139

 All of the Bidders proposed segregating PII from the other data in the Central Repository.
 Additionally, all of the Bidders recommended limiting access to PII to only those regulators who need to have access to such information, and requiring additional validations to access PII.
 Although all Bidders proposed to keep a log of access to the Central Repository by user, the Bidders suggested different methods of authentication and utilized varying security policies, including the use of VPNs or HTTPS.